Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Numerical Results

 We first verify spatial convergence rates for $k_u=2,3,4$ and $k_p = k_u-1$ by a sequence of mesh refinements.
 The rheological parameters are $\kappa=\nicefrac{a}{2}=2\,b=1$, $\lambda=1~\text{s}$ $\rho=1~\text{kg/m}^3$ and $\eta_0 = 2 \, \eta_\infty = 0.1~\text{m}^2/\text{s}$.
-Fig.~\ref{fig:convergence_space} reveals optimal ($k+1$) convergence rates in both the relative velocity and pressure $L^2$ norms choosing $\Delta t=10^{-5}~\text{s}$ and $T=0.1~\text{s}$ in the BDF-2 scheme.
-The coupled solution scheme and the projection solver deliver identical results up to the temporal discretization error.
+Fig.~\ref{fig:convergence_space} reveals optimal ($k+1$) convergence rates in both the relative velocity and pressure $L^2$ norms choosing $\Delta t=10^{-5}~\text{s}$ and $T=0.1~\text{s}$ in the BDF-2 scheme. \previouslyrevised{With these settings, the maximum encountered element Courant number~\eqref{eqn:courant_definition} and Reynolds number are $\mathrm{Cr} \lesssim 0.035$ and $\mathrm{Re} \lesssim 200$.} The coupled solution scheme and the projection solver deliver identical results up to the temporal discretization error.
 Reducing the time step size to $\Delta t = 10^{-6}~\text{s}$ lowers the error achieved as $\nicefrac{h}{L}\rightarrow0$ for the splitting scheme as well, such that the linear solver tolerance can be ruled out as source of error stagnation around $5\times10^{-8}$ for $\Delta t=10^{-5}~\text{s}$ for both velocity and pressure relative $L^2$ norms.
 Interestingly, keeping the linear solver tolerance unchanged, the coupled solution scheme can reach lower errors in both velocity and pressure.
 Hence, we conclude that the error stagnation observed stems from the projection itself.
 The splitting error of the scheme scales with the time step size, but is higher than the temporal discretization error of the coupled scheme using BDF-2.

 \pgfplotstableread[comment chars={c}]{./results/spatial_convergence/spatial_convergence_carreau_coupled_p4.txt}\DataSpatialCarreauCoupledPFour \pgfplotstableread[comment chars={c}]{./results/spatial_convergence/spatial_convergence_carreau_splitting_p4.txt}\DataSpatialCarreauSplittingPFour \pgfplotstableread[comment chars={c}]{./results/spatial_convergence/spatial_convergence_carreau_coupled_p3.txt}\DataSpatialCarreauCoupledPThree \pgfplotstableread[comment chars={c}]{./results/spatial_convergence/spatial_convergence_carreau_splitting_p3.txt}\DataSpatialCarreauSplittingPThree \pgfplotstableread[comment chars={c}]{./results/spatial_convergence/spatial_convergence_carreau_coupled_p2.txt}\DataSpatialCarreauCoupledPTwo \pgfplotstableread[comment chars={c}]{./results/spatial_convergence/spatial_convergence_carreau_splitting_p2.txt}\DataSpatialCarreauSplittingPTwo \pgfplotsset{width=0.5\linewidth}